Massage Therapy

 In this course, students learn the fundamentals of therapeutic exercise as it pertains to Massage Therapy care in a clinical setting.
 They apply exercise principles and establish a program for their client/patient based on their unique needs assessment through simulation.
 Students explain exercise prescription and when to apply exercises and stretching within a treatment plan.
 Prerequisite: MAST 1011, MAST 1013

-MAST2017 Treatment of Postural and Musculoskeletal Conditions
+MAST2017 Treatment Planning of Postural & Orthopedic Conditions

 WKPL2078 Work Integrated Learning 1

 In this course, students use their knowledge and skills to provide massage therapy care to the public in a clinical environment.
 Students assess the patient/client and create and implement a treatment plan under the supervision of a Registered Massage Therapist (RMT).
 Students focus on developing professional patient-therapist relationships and boundaries, performing comprehensive patient evaluation, and creating detailed patient records.
-Prerequisite: ANAT 1014, MAST 1010, MAST 1011, MAST 1012, MAST 1013 Co-requisite: MAST 2016, MAST 2017
+Prerequisite: ANAT 1014, MAST 1010, MAST 1011, MAST 1012, MAST 1013

 GNED General Education Elective